 Homeowner: “Our house is 9 yrs old and the original builder finished the basement before we moved in.
 A while ago we noticed the baseboards were swollen and discoloured in a number of areas.
 We paid a lot of extra for this basement.
 What can I do?”

 Me: I’m sure big money was paid for the job, but very little can be done now to solve a fundamental moisture issue that might have been easy to solve earlier.
-This is the kind of essential work I cover in my online course
+This is the kind of systemic problems I often see and hear about from homeowners.
+There are things that can be done to stop after after finishing is complete, but it’s much more trouble and expense than if these things happened before a basement was finished.

 Homeowner: “We cut into the drywall and removed the pink insulation.
 The concrete looks saturated with water but no cracks were identified.
 Moisture issues are now appearing in partition walls, too.”